 International Day for the Elimination of Racial Discrimination – March 21

-As a social justice union, HEU actively opposes all forms of gender, racial and ethnic discrimination that prevents workers from participating fully at work, in their union, at their workplace, and in their communities.
+As a social justice union, HEU actively works to identify and eliminate the many types of discrimination that prevent workers from participating fully in their union, at their workplace and in their communities.

-Through our union’s five equity standing committees, HEU raises awareness about the many issues facing racialized and marginalized workers who experience stereotyping, harassment, denial of opportunities and other forms of discrimination.
+Our union’s five equity standing committees raise awareness about the issues facing racialized and marginalized workers and how to combat intolerance wherever it arises.

-Wherever possible, HEU strongly supports organizations working to break barriers and eliminate discrimination.
+HEU also strongly supports organizations working to expose and eliminate discrimination.

-In 1966, the United Nations declared March 21 as the International Day for the Elimination of Racial Discrimination in response to the outrage over this massacre.
+Six years later, the United Nations declared March 21 as the International Day for the Elimination of Racial Discrimination in response to global outrage over the massacre.